-Runners Guidance for taking part in a socially distanced training session
+Runners Guidance for taking part in a socially distanced training session (update 26th March 2021)

 In line with UK Government guidance, TBH are now in a position to offer socially distanced training sessions.